valerievozza/valerievozza/README.md

   </tr>
   <tr>
     <td align="center">
-      Collaborated with a team of developers to build this full-stack web app to keep track of all the tasks necessary to keep your furry, feathered, & scaley friends happy & healthy<br><br>JavaScript, Node, Express, Bootstrap CSS, EJS, MongoDB
+      Collaborated with a team of developers to build this full-stack web app to keep track of all the tasks necessary to keep your furry, feathered, & scaley friends happy & healthy<br><br>JavaScript, Node, Express, Bootstrap, EJS, MongoDB
     </td>
     <td align="center">
-      A full-stack photo-sharing social media application that enables users to post photos and leave comments on posts<br><br><br>JavaScript, Node, Express, Tailwind CSS, Handlebars, MongoDB
+      A full-stack photo-sharing social media application that enables users to post photos and leave comments on posts<br><br><br>JavaScript, Node, Express, Tailwind, Handlebars, MongoDB
     </td>
   <tr>
     <td align="center">